RounakRaj01/PD-COURSE/README.md

 ![image](https://github.com/user-attachments/assets/24951443-c606-4e5b-b05e-e47e022d3ada)

-As seen below first the instances are placed according to the netlist on the design instances close to the pins are placed near the IO pads.
+As shown below, the instances are initially placed according to the netlist, with those closest to the pins positioned near the IO pads.

-If there are hard paths then placement is performed and then based on wireload estimations cap is calculated and  if slew threshold is not met buffers are added to regenerate the signals and help with signal integrity.
+For hard paths, placement is done first, and wireload estimates are used to calculate capacitance.
+If the slew threshold is not met, buffers are added to regenerate the signals and improve signal integrity.
 ![image](https://github.com/user-attachments/assets/656327cd-f74e-41fd-9038-da219b94c956)

-After this is done then congestion aware analysis considering ideal clocks.
+Once this is complete, congestion-aware analysis is conducted with ideal clocks.

-Generally placement is done in two stages
+Placement typically occurs in two stages:
-1. Global placement : Coarse placement and no legalizations considered
+1. **Global placement**: A coarse placement where legalizations are not yet considered.
-2. Detailed placement: legalizations happen here where instances are placed according to standard cell rows.
+2. **Detailed placement**: Legalizations are applied, and instances are arranged within the standard cell rows.
 ### <h1 id="header-2-2-3">Cell Design and Characterization flows:</h1>

 ![image](https://github.com/user-attachments/assets/662a8ab2-6471-4804-a6c5-8bc00db5068d)